‘SNL’ Alec Baldwin Has Not Spoken To Brother Stephen Since Trump Was Made President

 — TRUMP'S SWAMP HAMMER (@MOVEFORWARDHUGE) April 9, 2017

-But despite the issue that have been made worse in the Baldwin family, Stephen is still all behind Trump, despite the issues of the last week.
+But despite the issues that have been made worse in the Baldwin family, Stephen is still all behind Trump, despite the issues of the last week.

 “The Democratic side wanted what they wanted, and they lost.
 So now what I’m excited about it, how quickly that community is going to come on board to support Donald Trump so he can make America great again.”